 - Sensitivity: Bleaching can cause a temporary increase in sensitivity to various stimuli such as temperature, pressure, and touch.
 Some individuals might experience spontaneous, sharp shooting pains down the middle of their front teeth.
 Some, however, can experience worse things like gum recession, significant gaps in teeth, and redheads.
 This might carry on for a few days, which is the general norm, but if it continues for over a month, you need to check it.

 - Gum irritation: Many patients that use peroxide whiteners may experience some degree of gum irritation.

 - Technicolor teeth: Items such as bonding, dental crowns, or veneers are not affected by bleach.
 These teeth retain their primary color while the neighboring teeth are whitened.
-The white and dull alternating teeth will not fare well, whether you are an adult going for a meeting or a teenager going to school.
+The white and dull alternating teeth will not fare well whether you are an adult attending a meeting or a teenager attending school.